elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 </figure>

 Timezone configuration has been redesigned and moved from being hidden into the popover to being right in the main view.
 We've also added new options to show or hide the date, weekday, and seconds in the clock on the Panel.

-## Easier to Get & More Inclusive

-- Continued work with hardware OEMs
-- Simpler installer and initial setup
-- A11y features by default

-## …and tons more

 ---